PWC Board Concludes Human Error ‘Likely’ Before Certifying Results

 Recently I was made aware of the work Ed Solomon had been doing with data from the 2020 Colorado Cast Vote Records (CVRs), and I’ve taken some time to replicate and validate some of his data observations.
 I don’t always agree with Ed, but I wanted to take some time and verify the facts of […] Jonathan Lareau - 2025 VA June Republican Primary Election DAL File Metrics May 4, 2025

-Below you will find the current summary data and graphics from the 2025 VA June Democratic Primary Election Daily Absentee List files.
+Below you will find the current summary data and graphics from the 2025 VA June Republican Primary Election Daily Absentee List files.
 We pull the DAL file everyday and track the count of each specific ballot category in each daily file.
 Note: Page may take a moment to load the graphics objects.
 Linear Scale Plot: […] Jonathan Lareau

-binance h"anvisning says
+binance says

 Newsletter Signup